 Cornish game hens can be purchased all year round, usually in the frozen chicken section.
 That means you can still enjoy a small Thanksgiving dinner for two any day you want, not just in November.

-I love to go simple when cooking my stuffed Cornish hen recipe because they really are delicious with the proper amount of seasoning.
+Now it’s time to stuff your Cornish hen!
+I love going simple when cooking my stuffed Cornish hen recipe because it really is delicious with the proper amount of seasoning, but you can also make my cranberry stuffing.

-I brush the outside with olive oil then rub it with salt, black pepper, and thyme.
-You can use your favorite herb on hand or substitute your favorite seasonings, such as garlic powder.
+Brush the outside with olive oil then rub it with salt, black pepper, and thyme.
+You can use your favorite herb on hand or substitute your favorite seasonings, such as garlic powder or rosemary.

-Whatever you do, don’t cover the pan with foil or you’ll lose the crispiness of the skin.
-The foil traps in the heat, steaming the chicken including the skin.
+Whatever you do, don’t cover your Cornish hen with foil or you’ll lose the crispiness of the skin.
+The foil traps in the heat, steaming the skin.

 How many people does one Cornish hen serve?